NicheSign inStart a trial →

 Who approves outputHuman at three checkpoints (CP1 story, CP2 angle, CP3 review/export)Autonomous generation and distribution by design

-MCP shapeThe whole pipeline exposed as workflow-grained tools, callable from Claude Desktop, Claude Code, Cursor, any MCP client"Twin MCP," a single-purpose voice-Twin tool, gated at $96+
+MCP shapeThe whole pipeline as workflow-grained tools, callable from Claude Desktop, Claude Code, Cursor, any MCP client"Twin MCP," a single-purpose voice-Twin tool, gated at the $96+ tier

-Distribution / publishingDraft and export; you publishStronger: paid press distribution to media and 1,500+ apps, plus direct CMS publishing (WordPress, Webflow, Ghost, Medium)
+Distribution / publishingDraft and export; you publishStronger: paid press distribution to media and a wide app network, plus direct CMS publishing (WordPress, Webflow, Ghost, Medium)

 BuyerOne individual (creator, founder, journalist, analyst, newsletter writer)Founders and execs; scales to per-user, agency, and enterprise plans